 A Prayer for Help in Trouble

-13 1 How long, O Jehovah? wilt thou forget me for ever?
-How long wilt thou hide thy face from me?
-2 How long shall I take counsel in my soul, Having sorrow in my heart all the day?
-How long shall mine enemy be exalted over me?
-3 Consider [and] answer me, O Jehovah my God: Lighten mine eyes, lest I sleep the [sleep of] death; 4 Lest mine enemy say, I have prevailed against him; [Lest] mine adversaries rejoice when I am moved.
-5 But I have trusted in thy lovingkindness; My heart shall rejoice in thy salvation.
-6 I will sing unto Jehovah, Because he hath dealt bountifully with me.
+13 1 How long, Jehovah, wilt thou forget me for ever? how long wilt thou hide thy face from me?
+2 How long shall I take counsel in my soul, with sorrow in my heart daily? how long shall mine enemy be exalted over me?
+3 Consider, answer me, O Jehovah my God! lighten mine eyes, lest I sleep the [sleep of] death; 4 Lest mine enemy say, I have prevailed against him! [lest] mine adversaries be joyful when I am moved.
+5 As for me, I have confided in thy loving-kindness; my heart shall be joyful in thy salvation.
+6 I will sing unto Jehovah, for he hath dealt bountifully with me.

 The Folly and Wickedness of Men

 14 1 The fool hath said in his heart, There is no God.
-They are corrupt, they have done abominable works; There is none that doeth good.
-2 Jehovah looked down from heaven upon the children of men, To see if there were any that did understand, That did seek after God.
-3 They are all gone aside; They are together become filthy; There is none that doeth good, no, not one.
+They have corrupted themselves, they have done abominable works: there is none that doeth good.
+2 Jehovah looked down from the heavens upon the children of men, to see if there were any that did understand, that did seek God.
+3 They have all gone aside, they are together become corrupt: there is none that doeth good, not even one.

-4 Have all the workers of iniquity no knowledge, Who eat up my people [as] they eat bread, And call not upon Jehovah?
-5 There were they in great fear; For God is in the generation of the righteous.
-6 Ye put to shame the counsel of the poor, Because Jehovah is his refuge.
+4 Have all the workers of iniquity no knowledge, eating up my people [as] they eat bread?
+They call not upon Jehovah.
+5 There were they in great fear; for God is in the generation of the righteous.
+6 Ye have shamed the counsel of the afflicted, because Jehovah [was] his refuge.
 7 Oh that the salvation of Israel were come out of Zion!
-When Jehovah bringeth back the captivity of his people, Then shall Jacob rejoice, [and] Israel shall be glad.
+When Jehovah turneth again the captivity of his people, Jacob shall be glad, Israel shall rejoice.

 The Inhabitants of God's Holy Hill

-15 1 Jehovah, who shall sojourn in thy tabernacle?
-Who shall dwell in thy holy hill?
-2 He that walketh uprightly, and worketh righteousness, And speaketh truth in his heart; 3 He that slandereth not with his tongue, Nor doeth evil to his friend, Nor taketh up a reproach against his neighbor; 4 In whose eyes a reprobate is despised, But who honoreth them that fear Jehovah; He that sweareth to his own hurt, and changeth not; 5 He that putteth not out his money to interest, Nor taketh reward against the innocent.
-He that doeth these things shall never be moved.
+15 1 Jehovah, who shall sojourn in thy tent? who shall dwell in the hill of thy holiness?
+2 He that walketh uprightly, and worketh righteousness, and speaketh the truth from his heart.
+3 [He that] slandereth not with his tongue, doeth not evil to his companion, nor taketh up a reproach against his neighbour; 4 In whose eyes the depraved person is contemned, and who honoureth them that fear Jehovah; who, if he have sworn to his own hurt, changeth it not; 5 [He that] putteth not out his money to usury, nor taketh reward against the innocent.
+He that doeth these [things] shall never be moved.

-21 Now after these things were ended, Paul purposed in the spirit, when he had passed through Macedonia and Achaia, to go to Jerusalem, saying, After I have been there, I must also see Rome.
-22 And having sent into Macedonia two of them that ministered unto him, Timothy and Erastus, he himself stayed in Asia for a while.
+21 And when these things were fulfilled, Paul purposed in his spirit to go to Jerusalem, passing through Macedonia and Achaia, saying, After I have been there I must see Rome also.
+22 And having sent into Macedonia two of those ministering to him, Timotheus and Erastus, he remained himself awhile in Asia.

 The Riot at Ephesus

-23 And about that time there arose no small stir concerning the Way.
-24 For a certain man named Demetrius, a silversmith, who made silver shrines of Diana, brought no little business unto the craftsmen; 25 whom he gathered together, with the workmen of like occupation, and said, Sirs, ye know that by this business we have our wealth.
-26 And ye see and hear, that not alone at Ephesus, but almost throughout all Asia, this Paul hath persuaded and turned away much people, saying that they are no gods, that are made with hands: 27 and not only is there danger that this our trade come into disrepute; but also that the temple of the great goddess Diana be made of no account, and that she should even be deposed from her magnificence whom all Asia and the world worshippeth.
-28 And when they heard this they were filled with wrath, and cried out, saying, Great is Diana of the Ephesus.
-29 And the city was filled with the confusion: and they rushed with one accord into the theatre, having seized Gaius and Aristarchus, men of Macedonia, Paul's companions in travel.
-30 And when Paul was minded to enter in unto the people, the disciples suffered him not.
-31 And certain also of the Asiarchs, being his friends, sent unto him and besought him not to adventure himself into the theatre.
-32 Some therefore cried one thing, and some another: for the assembly was in confusion; and the more part knew not wherefore they were come together.
-33 And they brought Alexander out of the multitude, the Jews putting him forward.
-And Alexander beckoned with the hand, and would have made a defense unto the people.
-34 But when they perceived that he was a Jew, all with one voice about the space of two hours cried out, Great is Diana of the Ephesians.
-35 And when the townclerk had quieted the multitude, he saith, Ye men of Ephesus, what man is there who knoweth not that the city of the Ephesians is temple-keeper of the great Diana, and of the [image] which fell down from Jupiter?
-36 Seeing then that these things cannot be gainsaid, ye ought to be quiet, and to do nothing rash.
-37 For ye have brought [hither] these men, who are neither robbers of temples nor blasphemers of our goddess.
-38 If therefore Demetrius, and the craftsmen that are with him, have a matter against any man, the courts are open, and there are proconsuls: let them accuse one another.
-39 But if ye seek anything about other matters, it shall be settled in the regular assembly.
-40 For indeed we are in danger to be accused concerning this day's riot, there being no cause [for it]: and as touching it we shall not be able to give account of this concourse.
-41 And when he had thus spoken, he dismissed the assembly.
+23 And there took place at that time no small disturbance about the way.
+24 For a certain [man] by name Demetrius, a silver-beater, making silver temples of Artemis, brought no small gain to the artisans; 25 whom having brought together, and those who wrought in such things, he said, Men, ye know that our well-living arises from this work, 26 and ye see and hear that this Paul has persuaded and turned away a great crowd, not only of Ephesus, but almost of all Asia, saying that they are no gods which are made with hands.
+27 Now not only there is danger for us that our business come into discredit, but also that the temple of the great goddess Artemis be counted for nothing, and that her greatness should be destroyed whom the whole of Asia and the world reveres.
+28 And having heard [this], and being filled with rage, they cried out, saying, Great [is] Artemis of the Ephesians.
+29 And the [whole] city was filled with confusion, and they rushed with one accord to the theatre, having seized and carried off with [them] Gaius and Aristarchus, Macedonians, fellow-travellers of Paul.
+30 But Paul intending to go in to the people, the disciples suffered him not; 31 and some of the Asiarchs also, who were his friends, sent to him and urged him not to throw himself into the theatre.
+32 Different persons therefore cried out some different thing; for the assembly was tumultuous, and the most did not know for what cause they had come together.
+33 But from among the crowd they put forward Alexander, the Jews pushing him forward.
+And Alexander, beckoning with his hand, would have made a defence to the people.
+34 But, recognising that he was a Jew, there was one cry from all, shouting for about two hours, Great [is] Artemis of the Ephesians.
+35 And the townclerk, having quieted the crowd, said, Ephesians, what man is there then who does not know that the city of the Ephesians is temple-keeper of Artemis the great, and of the [image] which fell down from heaven?
+36 These things therefore being undeniable, it is necessary that ye should be calm and do nothing headlong.
+37 For ye have brought these men, [who are] neither temple-plunderers, nor speak injuriously of your goddess.
+38 If therefore Demetrius and the artisans who [are] with him have a matter against any one, the courts are being held, and there are proconsuls: let them accuse one another.
+39 But if ye inquire anything concerning other matters, it will be settled in the regular assembly.
+40 For also we are in danger to be put in accusation for sedition for this [affair] of to-day, no cause existing in reference to which we shall be able to give a reason for this concourse.
+41 And having said these things, he dismissed the assembly.